 These roads have a planned right-of-way UP TO 66' and may have a developed footprint as small as 22' wide.
 They provide access to adjacent land uses, such as residential neighborhoods.
 Generally, these roads carry relatively small volumes of traffic.

 Specific recommendations for implementing transportation improvements in this Master Plan include:

 - The Township should work with the Road Commission to develop context-appropriate guidelines so that road improvements maintain the character of the community.
 Roads in Norwood Village and roads that have scenic views are the priority for establishing such guidelines. - Norwood Township should work with the Road Commission to ensure an equitable return of funding that residents pay in the county-wide millage.
 It is important that some capital maintenance occurs to slow the deterioration of local roads in Norwood Township. - If any roads are repaired or paved, priority should be given to more heavily traveled routes like Barnard Road, Richardson Road, and Norwood Road. - The community should stay actively engaged in the planning for a regional trail connector between Traverse City and Charlevoix.
-This long-term project aims to link the eastern end of the TART Trail in Acme with the Little Traverse Wheelway trail, which starts in Charlevoix.
-Tentative plans are for a connector trail that would run through Elk Rapids and Eastport.
+Norwood Township lies within the middle of the planned nonmotorized, regional trail connector between Traverse City's TART (Traverse Area Recreational Trail) Trail and the Charlevoix section of the Little Traverse Wheelway.
+The 45+ mile connector segment has been named the Nakwema (nah-KWAY-mah) Trailway, Ojibwe for "where paths connect."
+The inspiration for the name comes from the long-ago established Indigenous routes through the waters and woods of the region.
+As of August 2020, the Norwood-to-Charlevoix segment of the Nakwema Trailway is in the early design stages, with a goal of an approved design by 2023, and construction to begin in 2025.
+The estimated budget for this segment is \$27 Million.
+The trailway will be funded through state and federal grants, contributions from local units of government, and private fundina.